Satellite-im/warp-docs/pocketdimension/interface.md

 ### Types

 **Dimension**
 The Dimension is a  value you provide used to group data.
-Generally you'll provide the module name as the dimension such as `messaging` but realistically you can provide any `String` value.
+Generally, you'll provide the module name as the dimension such as `messaging` but realistically you can provide any `String` value.

 **DimensionQuery**
 Dimension queries support the following query types...**TODO**